 Dogwood Campground is located 20 miles northeast of San Bernardino and one mile from the town of Rimforest, though once you drive into the heavily wooded campground it feels as if you're a world away from everything.
 The campground features 87 large, reservable sites for both tent camping and RVs.
 Amenities and services include camp host, dump station, RV hookups, fire rings, firewood sales, interpretive trails and programs, picnic tables, showers, and restrooms.

-My friend and I both arrived right around check in time at 2 p.m. (we drove up the mountain separately) and started setting up camp at our reserved site before exploring the Dogwood and Enchanted Loop Trails, both of which were fairly short, peaceful hikes under a mile.
+Andrew and I both arrived right around check in time at 2 p.m. (we drove up the mountain separately) and started setting up camp at our reserved site before exploring the Dogwood and Enchanted Loop Trails, both of which were fairly short, peaceful hikes under a mile.
 Getting out in nature and "away from the world" — particularly this summer — is something special, isn't it?

 Back at camp, after an afternoon spent wandering the surrounding trails, we cracked open a couple ice-cold IPAs.
-Ben Howard was playing on the speaker in the background as I got our campfire started and my buddy Andrew manned the burgers on the grill.
+Ben Howard was playing on the speaker in the background as I got our campfire started and Andrew manned the burgers on the grill.

 The best part of the camping trip?
 It was probably sitting around the fire while stargazing and telling stories.
+Simple, good times.

 Dogwood Campground is a centrally located shady solace that's perfect for adventure seekers or the first-time camper.